Digging into the Charter System: Has it Been Good for NASCAR?

 When asked about changes to the system, Devine was hesitant to recommend any.

-Like BK Racing, Premium Motorsports, which fields the No. 7, 15 and 55, has had its fair share of drivers strap into one the team cars this season.
-Michael Waltrip kicked off the season with a bang, finishing eighth, the organization’s first top-10 result in its four years of existence.
+Like BK Racing, Premium Motorsports, which fields the Nos.
+7, 15 and 55, has had its fair share of drivers strap into one the team cars this season.
+Michael Waltrip kicked off the year with a bang, finishing eighth, the organization’s first top-10 result in its four years of existence.

-However, Robinson is in favor of the system and labels it as “stable,” not believing that open cars bring down the value of the charter system.
+However, Robinson is in favor of the system and labels it as “stable,” not believing that open cars bring down the value of the charters.

 “That’s probably debatable depending on how you want to look at it,” Robinson said.
-“I think there are many other things that have much more of an effect than that.
+“I think there are many other things that have much more of an effect.
 Certainly, income streams at lots of levels, exposures through the variety of media outlets have a greater effect than running an open car.”

 Prior to the 36-car charter system at the Cup level, the top 35 in owner points were locked into each race.